-© 2007-2014 onOne Software, Inc. All rights reserved. onOne Software is a registered trademark of onOne Software, Inc. The onOne Software logo are trademarks of onOne Software, Inc. Adobe, Photoshop, Photoshop Elements, Lightroom are either registered trademarks or trademarks of Adobe Systems, Incorporated in the United States and/or other countries.
-Mac logo, iPhoto and Aperture are trademarks of Apple, Inc., registered in the U.S. and other countries.
-Microsoft, Windows 7, Windows 8 are registered trademarks of Microsoft Corporation.
+© 2007-2014 onOne Software, Inc. All rights reserved. onOne Software is a registered trademark of onOne Software, Inc. The onOne Software logo are trademarks of onOne Software, Inc. Adobe, Photoshop, Photoshop, Photoshop Elements, Lightroom, Flash and Adobe Acrobat are either registered trademarks or trademarks of Adobe Systems, Incorporated in the United States and/or other countries.
+Mac OSX, the Mac logo, iPhoto and Aperture are trademarks of Apple, Inc., registered in the U.S. and other countries.
+Microsoft, Windows, Windows, Windows 8 and .NET are registered trademarks of Microsoft Corporation.
 All other trademarks are the property of their respective owners.
 The activation system used by onOne Software, Inc. is licensed under Patent No. 5,490,216.
 For a full list of license disclosures view the LICENSE.TXT file installed with the software.